magician333/AxisGTD/README.md

 2. Browser Storage

-To enhance your user experience, AxisGTD utilizes your browser's local storage to save your tasks and settings.
+To enhance your user experience, AxisGTD utilizes your browser's local storage(indexedDB) to save your todos and settings.
 This allows you to access your Todo list and settings across different sessions without the need to re-enter your information.

 3. No Personal Information